ceracare/fe-exercise/README.md

 - As a user I want to see the current time and have it updating in real time

 ## Specifics

-Build your application according to the following design: https://www.figma.com/file/3J87foE1c4LM1poiezyfDW/Cera-FE-Assignment?node-id=0%3A1

-- Fetch the carers, using the following REST endpoint: https://ceracare.github.io/carers.json
-- Check for available slots for your carer using the following REST endpoint: https://ceracare.github.io/availableSlots.json
-- To schedule a carer on a specific time slot, call the following REST endpoint: https://ceracare.github.io/bookSlot.json

-## Specifics
 Build your application according to the following designs

 ![Carer Page](designs/carer-page.png)